fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 Each SMAC component offers specific services to the business
 - Social media widens the scope of communication and information
-- Mobile connectivity (smartphones and tablets) enables accessibility (anywhere, anytime, real-time)
+- Mobile connectivity (smartphones and tablets) enables accessibility (anywhere, anytime)
 - Analytics provides opportunities to analyze Big Data
 - Cloud removes physinal barriers for storing and accessing information
 These four independent technologies combine to form a number of solutions changing our daily lives.